-For this project, field surveys were conducted throughout the various bodies of water forming the lake's dam, as shown in Figure 1.
+For this project, field surveys were conducted throughout the various bodies of water forming the lake's dam.

-The study area has 548 km2 and is located in Parana state, southern Brazil.
 We used GPS, camera and equipment for collecting bottom sediments (Helley-Smith) for the years 2009, 2010 and 2011.
-The sediments were sieved to separate the different particle sizes and the percentage of them was calculated.

-The data were released on satellite image to perform the data distribution and location of major erosion problems found in the watershed.
+The data were released on satellite imagery to perform the data distribution and location of major erosion problems found in the watershed.